mola-T/timp/README.md

 ## More advance usage

 In fact, the six functions introduced is everything for `thread`.
-This part give you a hint to play develop a multithread package.
+This part give you a hint to develop a multithread package.

 ### Packages working in the dark

 Sending complex instruction or codes by `thread.send.exec` or `thread.send.code` is sometimes quite confusing.
 Especially, when you need to deal with variables, determining whether the variables should be evaluated in child thread side or parent thread side.
-Also, you may have nested backquote when you are sending codes.
+Also, you may have nested backquotes when you are sending codes.
-This is ant-ihuman to have such complex codes just for sending correct variables to child thread.
+This is anti-human to have such complex codes just for sending correct variables to child thread.
 When you come to this point, you may find this advice valuable.

 *Why not make things easier?*

 The designed of `thread.send.exec` and `thread.send.code` is not for sending complex code.
 What I expect is I can send a simple command to do complexthings and return simple result.
 For example, you want to remove all "*.elc" files in a directory, you should just tell the child thread 'Hey, delete all *.elc, tell me when finished.'
 But not 'Hey, go to folder x.
 Get all file contents.
-It they have .elc, delete it.
+If they have .elc, delete it.
 Go to subfolder a.......".

 To achieved this you may need to seperate the implementation of you code.